 EECS undergraduates may participate in the Semiconductor Research Corporation Undergraduate Research Opportunity Program (SRC-URO), piloted in Spring 2006 (then called the Intel Undergraduate Research Program).
 SRC-URO matches undergraduates with EECS faculty mentors for summer or academic year research.

-Graduate women's group in EECS, meets each Friday at Noon.
+Women in Computer Science and Engineering (WICSE) Graduate women's group in EECS, meets each Friday at noon.

-LAGSES provides a cohesive group for incoming and continuing Latino graduate students.
+Latino Association of Graduate Students in Engineering and Science LAGSES provides a cohesive group for incoming and continuing Latino/a graduate students.

 Many graduates of Berkeley's EECS Program are now faculty.

 Fourteen outstanding women faculty teach and conduct research in EECS.

 - Berkeley Engineering & Science Students - National Society of Black Engineers (NSBE)

 - Society of Hispanic Engineers and Scientists (HES)